Hadley-Dixon/Hadley-Dixon/README.md

-- 👋 Hi, I’m @Hadley-Dixon
+- 👋 Hi, I’m Hadley Dixon.
-- 📕 I'm a Data Science Undergraduate at University of San Francisco
+- 📕 I'm a Senior Data Science Undergraduate at University of San Francisco.
-- 👀 I’m interested in applying data science to politics
+- 👀 I’m interested in applying data science to understand political behavior.
-- 🌱 I code in Python, R, and Java
+- 🌱 I code in Python, R, Java, and SQL.
 - 📫 How to reach me: hadley.dixon22@gmail.com

 <!---